The Venturi Meter is invented by an American Engineer Clemans Herchel (1841-1932) and named him after Italian Giovanni Venturi (1842-1932).

 - This also used where high-pressure recovery is required.

-The Venturi Meter advantages are:
+The advantages of Venturi Meter are:

 - Power loss is very less.